Ollstar/OllstarLineups/README.md

 # OllstarLineups
-Shiny app that uses DraftKing contest data and graphs how frequent a player is drafted.
+Shiny app that uses DraftKings contest data and graphs how frequent a player is drafted.
 Can subset graph to view one or multiple users.